temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

   - Query the state of a customer's subscription details.
   - Send information to a running subscription trial (such as cancellation requests).

 You will create your Client to start your `subscriptionWorkflow` in `execute-workflow.ts`.
-You will start by adding your import statements first:
+Start by adding your import statements first:

 ```ts
 import { Connection, Client } from "@temporalio/client";